lachiefish/ReceiptBasic/README.md

 # ReceiptBasic

-A custom hardware/software prototype for instantly generating and printing randomized Magic: The Gathering creature tokens via a thermal receipt printer.
+A custom hardware/software prototype for instantly generating and printing randomised Magic: The Gathering creature tokens via a thermal receipt printer.

 > **Note**: This is a personal hobby project created as an exercise in full-stack embedded development, from data ingestion pipelines to hardware integration.
 It is proudly presented as a portfolio piece to demonstrate my skills and is not intended for public consumption or production use.